 Yorkshire Ambulance Service NHS Trust (YAS) is continuing to lead the way with eco-friendly vehicles.

+YAS start a new challenge with the Peugeot Boxer converted in a dual-fuel vehicle, for non-emergency patient transport service.
 The Peugeot Boxer has been converted to run on hydrogen and diesel, using unique technology from specialist conversion company ULEMCo.
-The pioneering project enables around 35 to 45% of the vehicle’s energy to come from hydrogen rather than diesel and its carbon dioxide emissions can be reduced by the same amount.
+The pioneering project enables around 35 to 45% of the vehicle’s energy.
+It comes from hydrogen rather than diesel and its carbon dioxide emissions can be reduced by the same amount.

 Alexis Percival, Environmental and Sustainability Manager at YAS, said: “We are so excited to have another world first for an ambulance service to have a hydrogen dual-fuel vehicle in our fleet.

-“As a public sector organisation, we have a responsibility to reduce our exhaust emissions to improve the health of the people we serve, and this vehicle takes us further down the road to zero emissions.
+“As a public sector organization, we have a responsibility to reduce our exhaust emissions to improve the health of the people we serve.
+This vehicle takes us further down the road to zero emissions.
 We are looking to expand our zero-emission fleet, as Clean Air Zones are launched across the region.”

-Chris Dexter, Managing Director of the Patient Transport Service at YAS, added: “We are looking forward to testing this technology in our fleet and seeing how we can work towards becoming a zero-emission fleet for the future.
+Chris Dexter, Managing Director of the Patient Transport Service at YAS, added: “We are looking forward to testing this technology in our fleet.
+We will see how we can work towards becoming a zero-emission fleet for the future.
 This heralds the start of a new era in patient transport.”

 The vehicle conversion has been part-funded by the Government’s Office for Low Emission Vehicles (OLEV) and Innovate UK, alongside six other partners, to demonstrate the potential of hydrogen dual-fuel vehicle fleets to reduce emissions.
 These vehicles include refuse trucks, delivery vans and fire service support vehicles.
 The trial of the vehicles will run for a year and details of air quality savings will be published early in 2019.